 Since end of March, Yeison and I have been staying at home as much as possible.
 It’s been very quiet for us with no tourists but we are making the best out of the situation.
 We are healthy which is the most important thing.
 Our dogs have been very happy as now we’re taking them out way more than usual for walks and car rides.
 We have also been gardening a lot as we live on a large property.
 I got Animal Crossing New Horizons which has been taking up a loooot of my time 😀

-However, we are being even more extra cautious now that there are much more cases throughout the country and still staying home as much as possible.
+However, we are being even more extra cautious now that there are much more cases throughout the country.
 I was planning to visit my family in the US this month but not anymore.
 Until international travel is open and safe again, Yeison and I will be hunkering down in our home with our two dogs, going to the beach in the mornings, putting together some home DIY projects and of course, working hard on the blog.

 Let’s All Do Our Part to Stay Safe and Healthy